our-story-media/ourstory-resources/doc_gen/guide/predeployment/README.md

 <td colspan="2">

 - StoryCards
-- Post-it notes, Flipchart paper roll, Masking and/or duck tape,
+- Post-it notes, Flip-chart paper roll, Masking and/or duck tape,
 - Scissors, Marker pens, Ball point pens
 - More information about preparing paper-based materials can be found here